Jump-Suit/hyenas/README.md

 ## Testing

+Test by rerouting the Sony domains to your local PC IP in the *hosts* example file in the repo coping the contents*to the one in updns approaming folder of node in your User Folder!*
+Redirect your PC Local IP as your Primary DNS in PS3, and congrats! **Hyenas can communicate with your PS3!
+(WOO!!)**

 `node index.js`
-Test by rerouting the Sony domains to your local PC IP in the *hosts* example file in the repo *to the one in updns approaming folder of node!* Redirect your PC Local IP as your Primary DNS in PS3, and congrats! **Hyenas can communicate with your PS3!
-(WOO!!)**

 ## Licensing